apiotrow/apiotrow.github.io/_posts/2014-08-29-Cel Shading Adventure.md

 I did mess with voxels, for about 30 total minutes.
 I think I've lost my passion for them.
 I feel like there was a voxel feeding frenzy for a few years, and now we're reaching a point of stability where everything interesting that could be done with them has been done.
 I doubt I'll change the world if I start working with them.
 A friend of mine this Summer wrote on the whiteboard in our game lab "Because you'll never pull a Notch."
 I believe he was right.

-Here's an infinite-world voxel generator during one of my my Google adventures:
+Here's an infinite-world voxel generator I came across during one of my my Google adventures:

 <img src="/assets/2014-08-29/voxel.png">